Bitterroot Valley, MT

 The Mount Washington camera system was installed in July 2000, by the Northeast States for Coordinated Air Use Management (NESCAUM) Regional Planning Organization.
 Images are primarily posted on NESCAUM’s CAMNET Web site: http://www.hazecam.net/mtwash.html

-The US Forest Service began sponsoring this site with NESCAUM in August 2009.
 The camera is located in Conway, New Hampshire and views Mount Washington ~35 kilometers to the Northwest.
 This view also encompasses portions of the Great Gulf and Presidential Range-Dry River Wildernesses.
 An ozone monitor and particulate sampler are located at the site; however, associated climate data are collected from a meteorological station located east of the camera site in Center Conway.

 Shamrock, CO